Professional, Ethical, Articulate, and Knowledgeable

 Whatever the future holds for graduates of the 21st century, accelerating change is a primary reality.
 The PEAK Curriculum offers a living and learning experience that engages students and equips them with the skills and understanding to flourish in our rapidly changing, diverse, and technologically informed world.
 As employees, students must be ready to change careers several times over their working lives.
 As citizens, they must govern in a world that will be radically different from the world of their youth.
 Where change is the norm, both breadth and depth of study are requisites for success.

-The Four PEAKS
+The Four Peaks

 Humanities & Fine Arts

-In the Humanities and Fine Arts PEAK, students develop their aesthetic, analytical, and imaginative capacities through courses in language, literature, creative writing, art, music, theatre, philosophy, and religion.
+In the Humanities and Fine Arts PEAK, students develop their aesthetic, analytical, and imaginative capacities through courses in language, literature, creative writing, art, music, speech and theatre, philosophy, and religion.
 By inquiring into the historical and cultural contexts of human expression and values, students learn to read in the fullest sense of the word.
 They discern complexities and find meaning across the range of oral, written, visual, and aural expressions of human experience.
 At the same time, they learn to communicate logically, clearly, persuasively, and evocatively, and they encounter the pleasures and challenges of creative work.

 Social Sciences & History